 shri D.V.
 Sadananda Gowda

-- Department : Ministry of Statistics and Programme Implementation.
+- Department : Ministry of Chemicals and Fertilizers.

 - Constituency : Bangalore North.

 - Date of Birth : Wednesday, March 18, 1953

 - Permanent Address : 15-22-1390/4

 - Present Address : 1, Tyagraj Marg,New Delhi - 110 011Tels.
 (011) 23795006, 9868180269 (M).